-Many of the contest are bogus.
+Many of the contest is bogus.

 Some think design competitions are the best thing to ever happen to graphic design.

 My less than enthusiastic response, “No!
 I can’t.
-And what do you really think you are going to get for $49.00?”
+And what do you think you are going to get for $49.00?”

-Short and to the point, I said, “I’m sure Nike won’t appreciate the knock off.”
+Short and to the point, I said, “I’m sure Nike won’t appreciate the knockoff.”

 What everyone needs to remember is, if you design, sell and or purchase something that is later to deemed to be plagiarized and or the theft of someone’s intellectual property you will be sued.
 The only outcome for both the designer and buyer will be how much the lawsuit is settled for.
 In other words, that $49.00 design could end up costing you both tens of thousands of dollars.